Just the other day I was walking out of my house to grab some food when I realised something.

-Although surgical N95 respirators and surgical masks offer up more protection from COVID-19, these masks are expensive, their supply is limited, they contribute more to Singapore’s mounting trash problem and can get very uncomfortable when wearing it for extended periods of time.
+Although surgical N95 respirators and surgical masks offer up more protection from COVID-19, these masks are expensive, their supply is limited, and can get very uncomfortable when wearing it for extended periods of time.

 Not to mention the healthcare workers and front-liners who need them more.

 The next best thing is to wear a reusable cloth mask, as studies have suggested that these masks provide at least 50% – 60% filtration efficiency and provide basic protection where safe distancing and good personal hygiene can be observed.

 Do note that these masks are not medical masks.